-Films completed more than three years before the festival dates are NOT eligible.
+Films completed more than three years before October 1, 2020, are NOT eligible.
 Works in progress are NOT eligible for a Category Award.

 You may also submit by mail on NTSC DVD or Blu-ray disc, or on USB drive (.MP4 max 1920x1080).
 No other formats will be accepted by mail.
 Submissions will not be returned.